Robinpig/Note/docs/CS/Java/JDK/Basic/Object.md

 ### equals

 Indicates whether some other object is "equal to" this one.
+**Obey the general contract when overriding equals**.
 The equals method implements an equivalence relation on non-null object references:

 - It is reflexive: for any non-null reference value x, x.equals(x) should return true.
 - It is symmetric: for any non-null reference values x and y, x.equals(y) should return true if and only if y.equals(x) returns true.